My child has

 An opportunity to visit with staff from Cook Children's Neurosciences Department.
 Kids, teens, and parents can meet others living with Tourette syndrome and can share resources with other families.

-Group meets twice a year, once in June and once in October.
+Group meets three times a year in June, October and in December for a holiday party.
 For more information, please contact Kat Davitt at 682-885-5872.

 Support for parents whose children are in the Cook Children's NICU, PICU, or inpatient units with a tracheostomy.
 Group meets on the 4th Monday of every month.
 For more information, please contact Renee Lavelle, Jennifer Thomas, Lindsay Sikes or our Parents as Partners team, firstname.lastname@example.org or 682-885-1176.